 |From the TeachingtheWord Bible Knowledgebase|

-As George W. Bush recounts in his memoirs, Dr. Billy Graham says they are - and thus denies the Gospel.
+As George W. Bush recounted in his memoirs, Dr. Billy Graham said they are - and thus denied the Gospel.

 In his memoir, Decision Points, former President George W. Bush recounts a 1985 family gathering at the home of his father, former President George H. W. Bush.
 The elder Mr. Bush had invited Dr. Billy Graham to attend, along with about thirty members of the Bush family.